DayBreaks for 6/19/20: To Do or To Be – That is the Question

-From the DayBreaks archive, May 2007:
+From the DayBreaks archive, June 2010:

-Copyright by 2017 by Galen C. Dalrymple. ><}}}”>
+Copyright by 2020 by Galen C. Dalrymple. ><}}}”>